ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 22. Remain signed into the Client 2 VM signed in as Joni.
 Do not close your browser.

-# Proceed to Exercise 2
+# End of Lab for this Lesson